GeoscienceAustralia/ptha/ptha_access/README.md

 information at these sites.
 (The wave time-series for every event can also be obtained at all hazard points using methods described later in this document).

+In the 2018 PTHA, most of the hazard points are concentrated around Australia and its territories.
+We also store points at the locations of DART buoys (deep-ocean gauges which measure tsunami wave heights), as these are very useful for testing the model.
+In addition we store a 'thin' layer of results globally at the 100m contour, which is useful for testing our model and comparing with previous studies. **If using the global points, note that we ignore some earthquake-source zones that are not relevant for Australia (e.g.
+Carribbean, Mediterrean, Manila trench, eastern New Zealand, western Japan).
+Therefore outside of Australia, you should very carefully consider whether to use the results.**

 The peak-stage exceedance-rates describe 'how often' tsunami events occur with peak-stage above a particular threshold value.
 For example, you could ask how often peak-stages above 0.5m (or 2.0m) occur, in terms of the average number of events each year